RedisLabs/redis-enterprise-k8s-docs/README.md

 git clone git@github.com:RedisLabs/redis-enterprise-k8s-docs.git
 ```

+1) Create a namespace / project:
-1) For non-OpenShift deployment - create a new namespace:
+    > For OpenShift deployment create a new project:
     ```
-    kubectl create namespace demo
+    oc new-project my-project
     ```

-    > For OpenShift deployment create a new project instead:
+    > For non-OpenShift deployment - create a new namespace:
     ```
-    oc new-project my-project
+    kubectl create namespace demo
     ```

 2) If you run OpenShift perform the following (you need admin permissions for your cluster)
 (this provides the operator permissions for pods):